 Sri Lanka is an island paradise filled with a multitude of natural resources.
-The bounty of natural resources found within Sri Lanka include, Phosphate, Lime Stone, High quality Iron ore, Gems and much much more.
+The bounty of natural resources found within Sri Lanka include, recipe Phosphate, tadalafil Lime Stone, pharmacy High quality Iron ore, Gems and much much more.
 The latest Addition to this abundant list is Crude Oil.
 Even though there have been no Oil or natural gas deposits that have been discovered within the territory of Sri Lanka to date, experts and scientists claim that Sri Lanka may have potential oil deposits lying off shore in the Mannar basin and parts of the Cauvery Basin that is under Sri Lankan Jurisdiction.
 The search for Crude or Black gold in Sri Lanka dates back to the era of Mrs. Sirimao Bandaranaike who was holding power in early 1970s.

 The Opportunity for Crude Oil exploration was given to the former Soviet Union.
 These first experiments conducted by the USSR did not yield any crude oil with commercially recoverable reserves.